Jake Worth

 Your Demo Doesn't Need Auth

-When building a demo, I believe you often can and should skip authentication.
-Picture this: a junior engineer or team demoing an MVP.
-Smart…
+When building a demo application, I believe you often can skip authentication.
+Picture this: a coding school student team demoing a project…

 The Importance of a Bug